himanshu2454/Kunteksto/docs_source/source/intro.rst

 .. warning::

     Occassionaly there will be a network timeout when searching for packages to install.
 The error will show up as a package not being found.
 Just re-run the installation command to retry.

     You will know when it is complete when you see the message *Finished processing dependencies for kunteksto==x.x.x*

+    In extreme timeout cases you may need to run the above installation command several times.

 Change to the *Kunteksto working directory*: